 - Icons inside shapes for quick recognition

 Add animation to each shape to reveal events step-by-step and keep your audience engaged.
+Use the “Appear” or “Fade” effect to introduce shapes in order, and synchronize animations with your narration to guide the story flow naturally.

 2. Create Custom Infographics